-The propane and CO detectors (if equipped) are self-contained and DO NOT require any maintenance other than normal cleaning and dusting.
-When cleaning the exterior of the case use a damp cloth or paper towel.
+The CO and Propane detectors (if equipped) are self-contained and they DO NOT require any maintenance other than normal cleaning and dusting.
+The smoke detector installed in this coach is 9 volt battery operated.
+The battery needs to be tested periodically and replaced when necessary.
+When cleaning the case on any of the detectors, use a damp cloth or paper towel.
 Do not spray cleaners or wax directly into the case as it may cause false alarms.